KnowledgeBoat Logo

 (iv) During Inspiration [Phase (A)], ribs move upwards and outwards while during Expiration [Phase (B)] ribs move downwards and inwards.

-(v) Yes, the breathing rate of a young boy and an old person typically differ.
+(v) Yes, the breathing rate of a young boy and an old person typically differs.
 Young children have a higher breathing rate than adults, due to their higher metabolic needs and smaller lung capacity relative to their body size.
 In contrast, older people breathe more slowly as their metabolic rate is lower and lung function may decline with age.

 The diagram given alongside shows the "Human Respiratory System".
 Study the same and answer the following questions :